DEMO REQUEST

 • In this case, a flat lesion in the distal A-colon showed JNET type 1 findings (invisible vessel pattern, regular dark spots on the surface, and similar to surrounding normal mucosa), suggesting hyperplastic or SSA/P and histologically confirmed as SSA after resection.

-IMAGINA LEADERS COLON Prof. Seong Woo JEON
+IMAGINA LEADERS COLON Dr. Seong Woo JEON

 COLON

-Prof. Kang-Moon LEE
+Dr. Kang-Moon LEE

-Prof. Seong Woo JEON
+Dr. Seong Woo JEON

-Prof. Stepan SUCHANEK
+Dr. Stepan SUCHANEK

 image

-• Prof. Seong Woo JEON
+• Dr. Seong Woo JEON

 • Division of Gastroenterology & Hepatology